Blog | Personal Finance

 the online game that increases your financial iq - play now

 But here’s a hint: You’ll want to learn about and invest in more than one.
 Why?
-Because diversification is the name of the game, and that means investing in more than just one asset class.
+Because asset diversification is the name of the game, and that means investing in more than just one asset class.

-Is diversification good or bad?
+Is asset diversification good or bad?

 Why “diversification” is bad advice

 Some people consider diversification the spreading of money across a single asset class.
 For example, stocks, bonds, and mutual funds are all part of the same asset class-paper assets.
 A 401K that invests in primarily index funds is an investment vehicle that simply spreads money across one type of investment: stocks.
-That is not true diversification.
+That is not true asset diversification.

 That is actually specialization, and if you’re doing it blind, you’re exposed to great risk.
 In the event of a total collapse of the paper asset sector (i.e., a deep recession or depression), all your assets will sink.
 And if the timing is bad, it can be devastating—just ask the retirees who went through the Great Recession.